aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/validations/_index.md

 As we can use data validation in excel to make sure a value is a positive number, a date between 15 and 30, make sure a date occurs in the next 30 days, or make sure a text entry is less than 25 characters etc.

-## Working with validations on an Excel file.
+## Working with validations on an Excel file

 - [How to add a validation information from an Execl worksheet.](/cells/validations/delete/)
 - [How to get validation information from an Execl worksheet.](/cells/validations/get/)